Queen Máxima of the Netherlands: how an Argentinian became a Dutch royal

 Family ties and controversy

-Jorge Zorreguieta, much like his ancestors, enjoyed a position of power in Argentina.
-He acted as Secretary of Agriculture under the dictator Jorge Rafael Videla during the beginning of what became known as the “Dirty War” (1974-83).
+Like his ancestors, Jorge Zorreguieta enjoyed a position of power in Argentina.
+He was Secretary of Agriculture under dictator Jorge Rafael Videla during the beginning of what became known as the “Dirty War” (1974-83).

 READ MORE | The Dutch King, Queen, and Prime Minister respond to the death of Queen Elizabeth